rmit-ir/exist2024/README.md

 *Under construction...*

+- [Tasks 1-3:](./Task1-3) Code for the zero-shot In-Context Learning with off-the-shelf pre-trained Large Language Models
-- [task4:](./task4) Code for the multimodal contrastive learning runs for Task 4 (Sexism identification in Memes).
+- [Task 4:](./task4) Code for the multimodal contrastive learning runs for Task 4 (Sexism identification in Memes).

 Code for the RMIT-IR participation at [EXIST Lab at CLEF 2024](http://nlp.uned.es/exist2024/)